English Bible Versions

 - The Online Parallel Bible Project.
 By John Isett.
 A fast-loading site that includes the King James version, English Revised version (1885), American Standard version (1901), New American Standard, Young's Literal Translation, Webster's revision of the KJV, the Bible in Basic English, Darby's version, the Challoner-Rheims, the God's Word translation, the old Jewish Publication Society version of the OT, Tyndale's New Testament, and Weymouth's.
 Also has several Hebrew and Greek texts (including an interlinear NT with parsing and concordance), commentaries, etc.

 - The Bible Gateway.
-By Nick Hengeveld.
-Many versions for browsing or searching, including the American Standard Version (1901), New American Standard Bible (with notes), English Standard Version (with notes), New International Version (with notes), King James Version, New King James Version (with notes), Darby's New Translation, Young's Literal Translation, the Amplified Bible, Contemporary English Version, the New Living Translation, The Message, and a modern-spelling edition of Wycliffe's New Testament.
+Owned and operated by the Zondervan corporation, publisher of the NIV.
+Many versions for browsing or searching, including the American Standard Version (1901), New American Standard Bible (with notes), English Standard Version (with notes), New International Version (in three varieties: the 1984 edition, the “Today’s” edition of 2005, and the 2011 revision), King James Version, New King James Version (with notes), Darby’s New Translation, Young’s Literal Translation, the Amplified Bible, Contemporary English Version, the New Living Translation, The Message, and a modern-spelling edition of Wycliffe’s New Testament.
 Search on whole words, parts of words, or phrases.

 - The Unbound Bible.
 At Biola University.
 English versions include the New American Standard Bible, American Standard Version, Bible in Basic English, Darby's New Translation, the Douay-Rheims version (Challoner revision), King James Version, Webster's revision of the KJV, Weymouth's NT, Young's Literal Translation.
 Texts include the Hebrew Old Testament, the Septuagint, the Greek New Testament (in four different editions), and the Latin Vulgate.
 Learning to use this resource is a bit of a challenge.

 - The Blue Letter Bible.
-Here you can search the King James Version, and view the following others: the New King James Version, New Living Translation, New American Standard Bible, Revised Standard Version, Webster's Revision of the KJV, Young's Literal Translation, Darby's Translation, American Standard Version, and the Latin Vulgate.
+Here you can search the King James Version, New King James Version, New Living Translation, New American Standard Bible, Revised Standard Version, English Standard Version, Webster’s Revision of the KJV, Young’s Literal Translation, Darby’s Translation, American Standard Version, and the Latin Vulgate.
 You can also view the Hebrew or Greek text, and for each word of the original text you can see the entry in the Hebrew lexicon of Gesenius (as translated by Tregelles) or the Greek lexicon of Thayer.

 - Olive Tree Bible.
 Search or browse the New King James Version, New American Standard Bible, King James Version, Revised Standard Version, Modern King James Version, Literal Translation Version (Green), American Standard Version, Darby's New Translation, Weymouth New Testament, Young's Literal Translation, Contemporary English Version, Today's English Version, International Standard Version, Rotherham's Emphasized Bible, and the Jewish Publication Society translation (1917).